About Disaster Response Services

 Disaster response services unite many different people under a common cause.
 Paid workers, volunteers and community members often come together after a disaster to work towards one goal—helping each other out.

 Disaster response times vary, but emergency responders arrive as soon as possible.
 In many cases, disaster management workers are available before a storm hits, thanks to the advanced warning of weather monitoring systems.
-At other times, disaster response teams respond as quickly as possible after a disaster strikes.
+Sometimes, disaster response teams respond quickly after a disaster strikes.

 During and immediately after a natural disaster, emergency operations centers and relief organizations are available to help with shelter, food, water, medical and mental health needs.
 Public health and private sector workers may be on the scene, ready to assist in any way possible.